1. What is MODBUS?1. Basic Concept

 <2> Command Number: The command number for writing analog quantities is fixed at 06.

-<3> Register Address to be Set High 8 Bits, Low 8 Bits: Indicates the address of the analog quantity register to be set.
+<3> Register Address to be Set: Indicates the address of the analog quantity register to be set.

-<4> Data to be Set High 8 Bits, Low 8 Bits: Indicates the data for the analog quantity to be set.
-For example, in this case, it sets the value of register 1 to 3.
+<4> Data to be Set: Indicates the analog quantity data to be set.
+For example, this sets the value of register 1 to 3.

 <5> Note that this command can only set the state of one analog quantity at a time.

-The device response: If the command sent by the computer is successfully returned as is, otherwise there is no response.
+The device response: If it successfully returns the command sent by the computer, otherwise it does not respond.

-5. Command 16, Write Multiple Analog Registers (Holding Registers)
+5. Command 16, Write Multiple Analog Quantity Registers (Holding Registers):

 Example: [11][16][00][01][00][01][00][05][CRC High][CRC Low]